 Riverside’s collection of iconic, heritage-driven homes are a great window into the area’s history, age, and character.
 Most of Riverside’s detached, semi-detached, and red brick rowhouses were built over a hundred years ago, and feature common Victorian and Edwardian architectural details.

-These quaint heritage homes can be found on Riverside’s more quiet residential sidestreets while the condo and high-rise housing markets are more popular along busier main roads, like Queen Street, Dundas Street, and Broadview Avenue.
+These quaint heritage homes can be found on Riverside’s more quiet residential side streets while the condo and high-rise housing markets are more popular along busier main roads, like Queen Street, Dundas Street, and Broadview Avenue.

 In terms of Riverside’s real estate market, there’s something for everyone here.
-Whether you’re on the search for a charming forever home for your growing family or are a young single that is looking for a modest one-bedroom, Riverside is a fantastic place to start your next house search.
+Whether you’re on the search for a charming forever home for your growing family or are a young single who is looking for a modest one-bedroom, Riverside is a fantastic place to start your next house search.

 Riverside’s Neighbours